 - Bladder augmentation: Augmentation of the bladder increases the capacity and decreases the pressure of the bladder by using segments of bowel as a patch.

-- Appendicovesicostomy (Mitrofanoff): A continent stoma (opening) is created to provide easy access to empty the bladder.
+- Appendicovesicostomy (Mitrofanoff): CHOP’s Division of Urology was the first pediatric urology program in North America to embrace the use of a catheterizable channel constructed out of the appendix.
+In an appendicovesicostomy, a continent stoma (opening) is created to provide easy access to empty the bladder.
 This segment may be used with the appendix or a portion of the bowel that connects the bladder to the surface of the skin.
-Children can then pass a catheter through the stoma to empty their bladder.
+This technique makes it possible for children and adolescents to pass a catheter through the stoma to empty their bladder, giving them age-appropriate independence.
+This procedure is generally combined with additional surgical procedures to increase the capacity of the bladder and, many times, with procedures that decrease the chances of urinary leakage via the urethra.

 - MACE (Malone antegrade colonic enema): A MACE procedure allows children with incontinence of stool to deliver an enema directly into the colon, to empty it of stool, versus the rectum.
 A continent stoma (opening) can be created with either the appendix or portion of the bowel that connects to the surface of the skin.